fliebenberg/radix-account-tools-js/README.md

 string: The mnemonic seed phrase as a string of comma separated words number Array: The indices of the private/public key pairs to use for account creation.
 By setting the array to [0, 1, 2] you can access the first 3 accounts generated with that mnemonic seed phrase.
 If you want to access the 100th account, you can set the array to [99] without the need to access the previous 99 accounts.
-number: The id number of the radix network for which to create the account (stokenet = 0, mainnet = 1)
+number: The id number of the radix network for which to create the account (mainnet = 1, stokenet = 2)

 #### outputs